-Thresholds: Applicants seeking Preservation must read the descriptions and then select one of the following three Thresholds: 1.
-Risk of Loss Due to Market Conversion
+Thresholds: Applicants seeking Preservation must read the descriptions and then select one of the following three Thresholds:

+- 1. Risk of Loss Due to Market Conversion - a.
+Expiration of contract/use-restrictions

 Existing property at risk of conversion to market rate housing within five years of application date, and conversion is not prohibited by existing financing or use restrictions;